chrisnunes57/nyt-mini-crosswords/README.md

 Once you have a valid `config.json`, you can scrape the data yourself by following these steps.

 1. Run `scraper.py` to populate `data.json` with data.
+    - This might take a minute, depending on how many crosswords you request
-2. Once `data.json` is populated, run `main.py` to print analysis to stdout
+3. Once `data.json` is populated, run `main.py` to print analysis to stdout
     - It's a lot of output, so it can be useful to pipe to a file, like `python main.py > text.out`

 # Important Notes